Error bounds, PL condition, and quadratic growth for weakly convex functions, and linear convergences of proximal point methods: Proximal point method for convex optimization

 \subsection{(Sub)linear convergences of PPM}

 Under a very general setup, the PPM \cref{eq:PPM} converges at a sublinear rate for cost value gaps, and the iterates converge asymptotically, as summarized in \cref{theo:PPM-sublinear-convergence}.
-This result is classical \cite[Theorem 2.1]{guler1991convergence}, and a new bound with a constant 4 is also available in \citealp[Theorem 4.1]{taylor2017exact} using the performance estimation technique.
+This result is classical \cite[Theorem 2.1]{guler1991convergence}, and a new bound with an improved constant 4 is also available in \cite[Theorem 4.1]{taylor2017exact} using the performance estimation technique.